EbO96/RxSync/README.md

 # RxSync
-A small library which makes data synchronisation easer than ever
+A small library which makes data synchronisation easier than ever